Web Officers

 AND

-The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA), Regions 2 & 3, and the Mid-Atlantic Construction Safety Council (MACSC) (collectively, the Participants) recognize the value of establishing a collaborative relationship to foster safety and health practices and programs to improve American workplaces.
-To that end, the Participants hereby form an Alliance to provide construction industry employers, construction workers, and the public with information, guidance, and access to training resources that will help reduce and prevent exposure to OSHA's "Focus Four" hazards (falls, electrocution, struck-by, and caught between) and other recognized hazards that may arise during construction, and understand the rights of workers and the responsibilities of employees and employers under the Occupational Safety and Health Act ("OSH Act").
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Atlanta-East, Atlanta-West, and Savannah Area Offices and Associated General Contractors of Georgia, Inc., (AGC Georgia) recognize the value of establishing a collaborative relationship to foster safety and health practices and programs to improve American workplaces.
+To that end, OSHA and the AGC Georgia hereby form an Alliance to provide AGC Georgia members and the public with information, guidance, and access to training resources that will help them protect workers by reducing and preventing exposure to prevalent hazards in the construction industry associated with trenching and excavation, scaffolding, and confined spaces, as well as addressing prevalent construction industry hazards including falls, struck-by, chemical, and electrical hazards, and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).

 Raising Awareness: Outreach and Communication